 If you've been to Bodyscan for a DEXA scan then you can use the Bodyscan body composition calculator to set targets for fat loss, muscle gain or both.

-After entering the data (in kilograms, not grams) from your DEXA Bodyscan report on the first (RMR) page (which gives you two formulae's outputs for your resting calorie requirement), you can advance to the Body Composition Calculator, which allows you to set targets for fat and lean mass, using your FMI and LMI.
+After entering the data (in kilograms, not grams - therefore your bone mass (BMC) will be between one and four kilograms) from your DEXA Bodyscan report on the first (RMR) page (which gives you two formulae's outputs for your resting calorie requirement), you can advance to the Body Composition Calculator, which allows you to set targets for fat and lean mass, using your fat mass index (FMI) and lean mass index (LMI).

-If you're already carrying more fat and/or less lean mass than the average Bodyscan client, you might want to use these median values as your target FMI and LMI.
+If you're already carrying more fat and/or less lean mass than the average Bodyscan client, you might want to use these median values as initial targets for FMI and LMI.

 On the body comp calculator you can move the fat and lean slidebars until your FMI and LMI (on the left of the page) reach or come close to those targets.
 You'll then have (immediately above the slidebars) the absolute amounts, in kilograms, of fat and muscle you need to lose/gain.
 You'll also see your projected change in weight - which might even be zero.

-If you're better than the Bodyscan client average, you can set your targets to be the top quartile or top 10% or better.
+If you're better than the Bodyscan client average, you can set your targets to be the top quartile or top 10%.

-The FMI and LMI targets come with a caveat - the aggregate Bodyscan client data do not represent random samples of the UK population; they are the results of people who have chosen and paid to have a DEXA scan.
-Also, the tables are not age-matched and they contain a range of ethnicities.
-Nevertheless, they are a good starting point to set a tangible, achieveable target.
+The FMI and LMI targets come with a caveat - the Bodyscan client data does not represent a random sample of the UK population; they are self-selecting Bodyscan clients and they contain a range of ethnicities.
+Nevertheless, they are a very good starting point to set a tangible, achieveable target.